Uncovering the Ancient and Avant-Garde in Bradenton

 Next to the aquarium is a beautiful Spanish plaza with full-scale replications of a 16th-century Spanish home, chapel and Hernando De Soto's birthplace.

 Of course, museums aren't the only places to find artifacts.
 At Emerson Point Park, whispers and shadows of a 1,400-year-old Native American village hide amidst 270 acres of mangrove swamps and salt marshes.
-I pass a cistern and the remains of a chimney from a 19th-century plantation settlement on my way to the Portavent Temple Mound.
+You'll pass a cistern and the remains of a chimney from a 19th-century plantation settlement on my way to the Portavent Temple Mound.
 On top of the Indian mound, it's hard not to feel insignificant next to the massive oaks that are testaments to a wilderness that has seen thousands of years pass by.

 Architecture: Preserving the Past

 Established in the 1880s, Cortez is a thriving fishing community across the bay from Bradenton Beach.
 The docks bustle with fishermen - professional and amateur anglers alike - bringing in the day's catch.
-I pick up a walking tour map from the Cortez Village Historical Society and check out the rustic bungalows and fish houses, fine examples of Florida vernacular architecture.
+Pick up a walking tour map from the Cortez Village Historical Society and check out the rustic bungalows and fish houses, fine examples of Florida vernacular architecture.
 The village is listed on the National Register of Historic Places.

 Other architectural gems in the Bradenton area include the Powel Crosley Museum, a Spanish revival mansion built by industrialist/inventor Powell Crosley.
 A few miles east of downtown Bradenton lies the Manatee Village Historical Park, a collection of historically important buildings that date back to the county's founding in 1855.
 Across the Manatee River, Gamble Plantation stands as the last remaining antebellum mansion in south Florida.